 You might want to stay somewhere steeped in history, with cobblestones that glisten in the rain or temples whose roofs soar to the sky.

 In a big city, try one of the more traditional neighborhoods.
-In Istanbul I lived in Sariyer for a week, way up the coast, and commuted into town every day from my ancient Ottoman apartment.
-By week's end I almost felt I belonged, and could count a dozen or so people who would greet me each day as I walked by.
+In Istanbul I lived in the suburb of Sariyer for a week, way up the coast, and commuted into town every day from my ancient Ottoman apartment.
+By week’s end I almost felt I belonged, and could count a dozen or so people who would greet me each day as I walked by.

 If a big city isn’t your thing, I’d go for a small provincial city – Girona rather than Barcelona, for example.